-Kent says that the advantage of the area is that it's good for growing grass, but it’s not great soil for crops.
-What’s more, the intense heat and humidity of the summer months is hard on the cows—so much so that the Jishas calve seasonally.
-Their cows are dried (stop milking) and bred so that they calve in the fall and winter, giving them a break during the stressful summer months.
+An hour east of Dallas, the Jishas’ 1,000-acre spread is in oak woods and prairie.
+The area attracted early European settlers because the open grasslands and surrounding forest were ideal for settlement.
+In fact, Kent says, it looks a lot like Wisconsin.
+The area is good for growing grass, but it’s not great soil for crops.
+What’s more, the intense heat and humidity of the summer months is hard on the cows—so much so that the Jishas’ cows calve seasonally.
+This means their cows are dried up (stop milking) and bred so that they calve in the fall and winter, giving them a break during the stressful summer months.

 Kent used to farm conventionally.
 “I started out as a small dairy, just grazing, and I remembered not having so many problems.
-Then I got to the point where I was milking 5 to 6 times as many cows and making less money than when I milked fewer cows.
+Then I got to the point where I was milking five to six times as many cows and making less money than when I milked fewer cows.
 My conventional dairy required feed mixing wagons and tractors and lots of employees and fuel.
 It was a constant headache.
 I thought, there’s got to be a better way, or I don’t want to do it.
-Now, with 70 Jersey and Jersey crosses, the organic dairy is so simple.
+Now, the organic dairy is so simple.
 I have more time to spend with my kids.”

-The grazing pastures consist mainly of perennial Bermuda grass and annual Sudan grass, both staples in the southern states.
-“They’re not the greatest grasses in the world nutritionally speaking,” Kent says, “but the Bermuda grass sends roots 8 feet down and that’s important when it comes to drought and a lack of irrigation.
+The pastures consist mainly of perennial Bermuda grass and annual Sudan grass, both staples in the southern states.
+“They’re not the greatest grasses in the world nutritionally speaking,” Kent says, “but the Bermuda grass sends roots eight feet down and that’s important when it comes to drought and a lack of irrigation.
 We get a lot of rain in the winter so winter pasture does really well.
 We also have broadleaf Signalgrass.
 For years I tried to get rid of that stuff when I was conventional.
 Now I realize that you can use these native plants instead of spending so much money trying to kill them.
 And the cows love it.”